There are unacceptably high levels of sexual harassment and discrimination in Victoria Police, according to a damning new report.

 The first of the reports, published in 2015, found sexual harassment was rife in Victoria Police.

-A separate report found homophobic “banter” and discrimination against LGBTIQ officers is also common.
+A different report found homophobic “banter” in addition to discrimination against LGBTIQ officers is also common.

 Finally, the third report found 25.8 percent of female employees and 9.8 percent of male employees reported experiencing sexual harassment.